What is the difference between a Classic Project and a Micro Project?

 I don’t live in the metropolitan area – can I serve on a Compass team?

 The Compass program will be hybrid this year.
 From our experiences over the past two years, we know that Compass can work well virtually, but we also know the experience is greatly enhanced by in person touch-points.
 This year, all Compass trainings will be provided live over Zoom, and we will hold some social and networking events in person.
 Volunteers can expect that most team meetings will be conducted virtually, after work hours on weekdays.
 However, we strongly encourage teams to visit clients sites and occasionally gather in person in accordance with public health guidelines and individual circumstances.

 Applicants outside of the geographic area may still apply to volunteer, but may miss out on in-person team gatherings.

 What is the time commitment for volunteering?

 On average, Team Members dedicate two to three hours per week and Project Leaders dedicate three to five hours per week.

 Each team decides on a schedule that works for its team members and work plan.
 We encourage teams to touch base weekly.

 Where do the teams meet?

 Compass teams typically meet and engage with their nonprofit clients in person.
-Compass was able to seamlessly shift to all-remote work in response to the pandemic and we anticipate continuing remote work due to Covid-related restrictions.
+Compass was able to seamlessly shift to all-remote work in response to the pandemic and will continue to do so if necessary.